Ishu335/gemini-clone/README.md

 # 🌌 Gemini Clone

-A **Gemini-inspired web application** built with **React + Vite**.
-This project is designed as a starting point for creating an interactive chatbot interface or AI-powered assistant, styled after Google’s Gemini.
+A Gemini AI clone built with React.js and Vite, featuring a clean chat interface, responsive design, and modular components.
+It replicates the look and feel of Google’s Gemini while serving as a practice project for React, state management, and API integration.

 ---
 ## Docker: